 The LeRoy & District Volunteer Fire Department covers the R.M of LeRoy and the area East of Highway #6 to Quill Lake.
-There are 30 volunteer members, which includes 6 officers.
-Currently there are 2 Junior Fire-Fighters and an additional 6 back-up members.

-The LeRoy & District Volunteer Fire Department has 4 apparatuses, which consist of a seven seat rescue van (R91J), a six seat brush fire truck (U91J), a three seat front mount pumper with a 1000 gallon tank (E91J) and recently took possession of a 1996 five seat Hub fire truck with a 1000 gallon tank and deck gun (E92J).
+The LeRoy & District Volunteer Fire Department has 4 apparatus, which consist of a seven seat rescue van (R91J), a six seat brush fire truck (U91J), a three seat front mount pumper with a 1000 gallon tank (E91J) and recently took possession of a 1996 five seat Hub fire truck with a 1000 gallon tank and deck gun (E92J).

 Lanigan & District Ambulance – LeRoy Branch